-However, CMS recognizes that reducing payment rates by both adjustments would be significant, and therefore proposes only the permanent adjustment of negative 7.69% for CY 2023 base payments and not the $2 billion temporary adjustment.
-CMS believes proposing the permanent adjustment will mitigate the need for a larger permanent adjustment down the line due to compounding and could reduce the amount of any additional temporary adjustments in future years.
-They seek comments on this approach and how to recoup the additional $2 million.
+However, CMS recognizes that reducing payment rates by both adjustments would be significant, and therefore finalizes only half of the permanent adjustment percentage for CY 2023 base payments and not the $2 billion temporary adjustment.
+Therefore, for CY 2023, a 3.925% permanent adjustment will be imposed.
+CMS will address how to implement the needed temporary adjustments in future rulemaking.

 Case-mix budget neutrality factor — For CY 2023, CMS will continue to use the most recent complete home health claims data at the time of rulemaking, which is CY 2021 data.
 The case-mix budget neutrality factor is calculated as the ratio of 30-day base payment rates such that when CY 2023 PDGM case-mix weights (developed using CY 2021 home health claims data) are applied to CY 2021 utilization (claims) data, the total payments are equal to total payments when CY 2022 PDGM case-mix weights (developed using CY 2020 home health claims data) are applied to CY 2021 utilization data.

-Low utilization payment adjustment (LUPA) thresholds — For CY 2023, CMS proposed to update the LUPA thresholds using CY 2021 Medicare home health claims (as of March 21, 2022) linked to OASIS assessment data.
-The agency believes CY 2021 home health claims utilization data shows that visit patterns have stabilized and that using CY 2021 data will be more indicative of visit patterns in CY 2023 than the LUPA thresholds derived from the CY 2018 pre-PDGM data.
+Low utilization payment adjustment (LUPA) thresholds — For CY 2023, CMS finalizes it will update the LUPA thresholds using CY 2021 Medicare home health claims (as of March 21, 2022) linked to OASIS assessment data.
+The agency believes CY 2021 home health claims utilization data shows that visit patterns have stabilized, and that using CY 2021 data will be more indicative of visit patterns in CY 2023 than the LUPA thresholds derived from the CY 2018 pre-PDGM data.

-CMS indicates the updated LUPA thresholds would result in:
+CMS indicated the updated LUPA thresholds would result in: